airbytehq/airbyte/docs/integrations/sources/hubspot.md

 * Hubspot Account
 * Api credentials
+* If using Oauth, [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

 {% hint style="info" %}
 Hubspot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.